proffesor-for-testing/turbo-flow-claude/V4_Prompt_Guide.md

 5. HEALTH CHECK — run tests, build, and lint right now.
 Check for pending migrations and missing env vars.

+6. QUALITY ENGINEERING — run aqe-gate on the branch.
+Show test coverage gaps, security scan results, and any quality issues found.
+If tests are missing for changed files, flag them.

-6. GAP ANALYSIS — based on everything above, what is DONE, IN PROGRESS, and NOT STARTED?
+7. GAP ANALYSIS — based on everything above, what is DONE, IN PROGRESS, and NOT STARTED?
 What's blocking?
 What can be parallelized?

 Then give me:
 A. STATUS SUMMARY — 5-10 lines, plain English
-B. PRIORITIZED TODO — generate a TodoWrite ordered by priority and dependency
+B. PRIORITIZED TODO — generate a TodoWrite ordered by priority and dependency, include any aqe-gate findings as tasks
 C. SESSION PLAN — if I have 2-4 hours, what do we tackle first?
 ```

-This runs ~15-20 tool calls across git, gitnexus, beads, memory, agentdb, and your test suite.
+This runs ~20-25 tool calls across git, gitnexus, beads, memory, agentdb, agentic-qe, and your test suite.
 Takes about 2-3 minutes.
 After that you say "proceed" and start working.

 **The short version** if you don't need the full analysis:
 ```